FlavianDiethelmEPS/Alpine-WSL/README.md

 Default user: root
 Default passwd: root

+Administrative access as well as unrestricted access to the 'doas' command is granted via the 'wheel' group.

 ## Features
 This distro installs the following packages during the OOBE procedure:
+- doas: utility to run commands as other users
 - podman: container provider
 - podman-compose: adds the compose utility for podman
 - iptables: required by podman